Hypro Renovation – CIDB-Certified – KL & Selangor

 How Much Does a Plaster Ceiling Cost in Malaysia?

-Quick Answer: In 2026, a flat design in KL and Selangor costs around RM5 to RM7 per square foot installed.
+In 2026, a flat design in KL and Selangor costs around RM5 to RM7 per square foot installed.
 L-box designs with cove lighting run RM8 to RM12, and curve or layered designs RM12 to RM18.
 Get an exact figure with a free site measurement.

 Per-square-foot rates only become an accurate quote once the design and site condition are confirmed, but the ranges below cover most jobs we price.
 Market rates compiled by Recommend.my's price guide fall in the same bands.